mrjuda/setup-env/README.md

 - Apply these settings to a project: Awesome Books
 ## Tutorial
 ### 1. REPOSITORY: CREATE AND SYNC
-1. Create a new repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
+1. Create a new repo on GitHub (only create a MIT LICENSE file, nothing else, no README, no nothing)
 2. Open vscode > Clone Git Repository > Clone from GitHub > choose the one you created
 3. Choose a local folder to sync the repo > open the project
 4. With the project open in vscode, open the VSCODE TERMINAL